passiv/snaptrade-sdks/docs/display-the-connection-portal-in-an-iframe.md

 Here is a link to the SnapTrade React SDK: <https://www.npmjs.com/package/snaptrade-react>
 :::

 In order to make it easier and faster to use the SnapTrade Connection Portal, we added support for loading the Connection Portal in an `iframe`.
-This allows apps to make the connection experience more coherent so that users don't need to leave their app until the OAuth linking step.
+This allows to make the connection experience more coherent so that users don't need to leave the flow until the OAuth linking step.

-After generating a redirect link :api[Authentication_loginSnapTradeUser], use the following template to load the portal in an `iframe` inside your app:
+After generating a redirect link :api[Authentication_loginSnapTradeUser], use the following template to load the portal in an `iframe` in your own interface:

 ```html html
 <Modal>